LieBtrau/digital-walkie-talkie/ProductRequirementDocument.md

 # Requirement
 ## Firmware
-* Should be firmware compatible to the [RNode](https://unsigned.io/hardware/RNode.html), so that the Unsigned.io tools can be used to interact with it.
+* Should be firmware compatible to the [OpenModem](https://unsigned.io/hardware/OpenModem.html), so that the Unsigned.io tools can be used to interact with it.
 This also includes the ability to function as a TNC for use with:
+  * ~~[APRSdroid](https://aprsdroid.org/)~~ : APRS is an awful protocol to support : inconsistent, inefficient
-  * ~~[APRSdroid](https://aprsdroid.org/)~~ Use [Sideband for Android](https://unsigned.io/software/Sideband.html) instead.
-It's a better app and includes encryption.
+  * [Sideband for Android](https://unsigned.io/software/Sideband.html).
+It's better thought out than APRSdroid and includes encryption.
   * [Codec2_talkie](https://github.com/sh123/codec2_talkie/releases)
 * Interfacing with the RNode should be done over Bluetooth.
 No wired connections between the RNode and the smartphone.
 * Radio interface should be [M17-compatible](https://spec.m17project.org/), or very similar.
 9600baud, 4FSK, 12.5kHz channel spacing.